 These chips are so good plain or with some organic ketchup.
 In the past, potatoes have been overlooked for their nutritional benefits, but there is really a lot of good in them!
-They are a good source of carbohydrates, which anyone who does any physical activity needs.
-They are also a good source of protein, Vitamin C, and Potassium.
+They are a good source of carbohydrates.
+They are also a good source of protein, Vitamin C, and potassium.
 I use extra virgin olive oil to give a good dose of healthy fat, and I sprinkle salt, pepper, and garlic powder to give it a nice flavor.
 And the secret ingredient?
 Halfway through baking, I scatter sesame seeds over the chips to give them extra crunch (plus extra fiber and protein).
 This is a great snack, side, or appetizer.
 Pair it with some organic ketchup, and then you get lycopene to boot!

 I love the Primal Kitchen ketchup I order from Thrive Market.
 It comes right to my door when I need it.
 If you’re not a Thrive Market member yet, join now and get a free cookbook with your subscription.

 Thanks for reading, and I’ll see you next time!

 - Mandoline slicer helpful but not required

 - 1 lb gold potatoes washed and sliced 1/8" thick

 - 1 tbsp extra virgin olive oil